 Applicants must be:

-- Australian or New Zealand citizens or domiciled/resident in Australia or New Zealand (Proof of this will be required).
+- Citizens of Australia or New Zealand, or domiciled in Australia or New Zealand, over the age of 15 and under the age of 21 (as at September 30, 2022) (Proof of this will be required).

 - Students should have completed their secondary education, or GCSE equivalent.